 Day 5.
 Erawan National Park - Kanchanaburi (222 km.)

 Sightseeing day with 200 km ride.
 From Erawan National park to Kanchanaburi city, we will visit Sai Yok Yai waterfall at the first stop.
 Then ride to Hellfire pass, will do a bit of trekking trail.
 Continue to Tham Krasae for the death railway passing.
 Easy ride to Mallika town, an 100 years ago model town of Thailand.
-Reach to Kanchanaburi city and a quick stop to paid respect at the war cemetery.
+Reach to Kanchanaburi city and a quick stop to pay respect at the war cemetery.
 Lots of things to see here, for example, the famous WW2 memorial bridge, well known in the movie “The Bridge on the River Kwai”.

 Day 6.
 Kanchanaburi - Hua Hin (296 km.)

 After breakfast, in the morning we will ride to the Giant Monkey Pod Tree.
 Then a transfer ride to Kaeng Krachan Motorcycle Race Circuit.
 Continue ride through Kaeng Krachan Dam crest and national park.
 Lunch at the dam.
 Now we are in the southern part of Thailand.
 Avoid the main highway and use the back road via Khao Samroiyod to reach Hua Hin.
 Stay overnight at Hua Hin beach.
-Very good and fresh seafood dinner will wait for us.
+A very good and fresh seafood dinner will wait for us.
 Later we discover the famous Hua Hin night market and its nightlife.

 Day 7.
 Rest Day in Hua Hin

 A day of leisure.
 Today we’re doing nothing at all.
 Relaxing by the pool or shopping in the town.
-Optionally you can, of course, discover the historical and cultural sites of Hua Hin by bicycles.
+Optionally you can, of course, discover the historical and cultural sites of Hua Hin by bicycle.

 (Laundry service available).